enestalayy/Quiz-Game/README.md

 ### 1. Form Error Display

 This feature enhances the user experience by providing real-time feedback on form validation.
 Key aspects include:

+- *Clean Touch Dirty Perspective:*
+Angular's clean touch dirty perspective has been considered in the implementation of form error display, ensuring a smooth and efficient user interaction.

 - **On Blur Error Display:** When a form element loses focus (onBlur), the application performs data validation.
 If an error is detected, relevant error messages are dynamically displayed.